 WCPT raises the profile of global health issues and provides physical therapists with a range of materals, contacts and networking opportunities to develop practice and policy.

-This information resource has been prepared to help physical therapists inform others about their role and the health benefits they bring wherever they work.
+This information resource will help physical therapists inform others about their role and the health benefits they bring wherever they work.

-With increasing global recognition of physical therapists' role in preventing and treating non-communicable diseases such as cardiovascular disease and diabetes, WCPT has compiled resource sheets drawing on research to help inform others about their contribution.
+With increasing global recognition of physical therapists' role in preventing and treating non-communicable diseases such as cardiovascular disease and diabetes, WCPT has compiled resource sheets to help inform others about the contribution of physical therapists.

 Physical therapists work with people and populations to optimise function and minimise disability.
 WCPT provides access to a range of disability resources, including important publications from the World Health Organization.